resthub/resthub.org/tutorial/backbone-without-answer.rst

 3. **Update TaskForm template to add a span with class** ``help-inline`` **immediately after title input**

-4. **In TaskFormView bind model's error event on a function which renders validation errors.
-On error, add class "error" on title input and display error in span "help-inline"**
+4. **In TaskFormView bind model's invalid event on a function which renders validation errors.
+On invalid, add class "error" on title input and display error in span "help-inline"**

 5. **Use Backbone.Validation for easy validation management**

 6. **Note that Backbone.Validation can handle for you error displaying in your
-   views: remove error bindings and method and ensure that you form input have a name attribute equals to the model attribute name**
+   views: remove invalid bindings and method and ensure that you form input have a name attribute equals to the model attribute name**

 7. **Rewrite save method using resthub** ``populateModel`` and backbone ``isValid``